Public Art Community Updates

 Castro Valley & Lewelling Blvd

 The Alameda County Arts Commission is launching a new phase of art designs for the Utility Box Art Program and the Streetlight Pole Banner Program.
 The new designs will be installed on County-controlled traffic signal utility boxes and streetlight pole banners in the unincorporated community of Castro Valley and along the Lewelling Boulevard corridor.
 The overall goal is to help support a positive and welcoming environment.
 The new designs will replace the current designs and will be installed beginning in 2024.
-Existing artworks created by Alameda County artists who are currently in the Alameda County Artist Registry will be licensed for the program.
+Existing artworks created by Alameda County artists who are currently in the Alameda County Artist Registry will be reproduced for the program.
+The art designs will be printed as vinyl wraps for the utility boxes and on banner material.

 Hesperian Blvd Corridor Improvement Project Ribbon Cutting Event